-The Institute of Psychodynamic Coaching offers business consulting services and training programs for leading groups and psychodynamically-oriented coaches, using the latest achievements of the theory and practice of modern psychoanalysis, socioanalysis and coaching.
+The Institute of Psychodynamic Coaching offers business consulting services and training programs Program for group leaders and psychodynamic oriented coaches, using the latest achievements of the theory and practice of modern psychoanalysis, socioanalysis and coaching.

 We pay special attention to the analysis of unconscious motivation, psychodynamic processes in groups, leadership style and power strategies of the organization.